brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 5/1 Thessalonians 5 17 bht.md

 # 1 Thessalonians 5:17 Commentary Help Text

 ## BHT:
-Prayer is not just a mere act, but rather a continuous and constant communion with God, unceasingly directing supplications to Him and evermore communing with Him, without allowing prayerless gaps to intervene.
-We need to be regular and constant in our prayers, maintaining an uninterrupted and constant spirit of prayer.
-By making prayer a regular part of our lives, we continually seek His guidance and find pleasure in approaching His holy throne.
-Even a small omission or interruption in our prayers can result in loss and detriment, so we must diligently persist in our devotion.
+We are called to pray without ceasing, in direct supplication to God, maintaining a constant spirit of prayer that fills our hearts and communes with Him.
+This means praying without intermission, without allowing prayerless gaps to interrupt our times of prayer.
+We must be diligent in our prayers, not neglecting them or ceasing from them due to sin, discouragement, or carelessness.
+The reason for this constant and frequent prayer is because believers are always in need, constantly seeking God's mercy and grace to help them in their daily lives.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Pray, not of the mere spirit of prayer, but...direct supplications to God."
+1. "pray, not of the mere spirit of prayer...but...of direct supplications to God."
-2. "These may be unceasing, in the heart which is full of his presence."
-3. "Evermore communing with Him."
+2. "These may be unceasing, in the heart which is full of his presence and evermore communing with Him."

 ### Jamieson-Fausset-Brown:
 1. 17.
 The Greek is, "Pray